npm-simplified/simplified/docs/content-comments.md

 -- (string) `status`

 Optional.
-The status of the comments to retrieve at.
+The comment status.

 -- (array) `status__in`

 Optional.
-An array of comment statuses to retrieve at.
+An array of statuses that a comment must have.

 -- (array) `status__not_in`

 Optional.
-An array of comment statuses where the return results comment status is not among the list.
+An array of statuses where the return results status is not among the list.

 -- (int|string) author

 Optional.
-The commentator's user id or the commentator name.
+The comment's author id or name.

 -- (int) `page`